tessgi/TessGiWebsite/content/pages/outreach/gallery.md

 <br/>
 <br/>

+# TESS model files
+You can download files to create you very own TESS.
+This includes a paper model and files to create a 3D printed TESS spacecraft.
+All the details are [on our Github site](https://github.com/tessgi/tess-3d-printing-model).

 # ABCs of exoplanets

 The [ABCs of Exoplanets](https://explorers.gsfc.nasa.gov/abcs/index.html) are a set of exoplanet-related graphics developed for educational purposes, and can be downloaded in various forms [here](https://explorers.gsfc.nasa.gov/abcs/downloads.html).